Master's Degree Programs

-International Health Programs (GHSD): International health addresses the management of public health programs in developing countries, with particular attention to the planning, implementation, and monitoring and evaluation of programs.
+International Health and Development (GCHB): International health addresses the management of public health programs in developing countries, with particular attention to the planning, implementation, and monitoring and evaluation of programs.
 This is a field that embraces both quantitative and qualitative approaches to address health concerns that impact populations in diverse cultures.

-International Health Programs is an ideal program choice for students interested in providing technical assistance or in improving the health of populations spanning a variety of cultures, worldviews, and circumstances, especially in low- and middle-income countries.
+International Health and Development is an ideal program choice for students interested in providing technical assistance or in improving the health of populations spanning a variety of cultures, worldviews, and circumstances, especially in low- and middle-income countries.

 Backgrounds: Students come into this program from a range of backgrounds including undergraduate public health, biological sciences, and social and behavioral sciences.
 Prospective students generally have worked or lived in low- and middle-income countries, or they aspire to do so.